-It seems pretty commonplace anymore for people to brush off dehydration like it’s really no big deal.
-In a variety of instances, that may be true – and easily remedied by simply drinking clean, safe water.
-However for others – people with compromised immune systems, young children and older adults, dehydration can mean a major shift in overall health.
+It seems commonplace anymore for people to brush off dehydration like it’s really no big deal.
+In a variety of instances, that may be true – and easily remedied by drinking clean, safe water.
+However, for others – people with compromised immune systems, young children and older adults, knowing the signs and symptoms of dehydration can mean a major shift in overall health.

-For young children, the biggest threat comes in the form of severe diarrhea and vomiting – which can often be attributed to dehydration and further worsens the issue simultaneously.
-For older adults, it can be a matter of retaining enough water in their bodies naturally, as with age we do have less water in us and furthermore, may have conditions or take medications that increase the risk of dehydration.
-Even minor illnesses can result in dehydration – colds, flus and other common illness, which can cause further issues and exasperate the problem further if not taken into full consideration.
+For young children, the biggest threat comes in the form of severe diarrhea and vomiting, which can often be attributed to dehydration and further worsen the issue simultaneously.
+For older adults, it can be a matter of keeping enough water in their bodies naturally, as with age we have less water in us and may have conditions or take medications that increase the risk of dehydration.
+Even minor illnesses can cause dehydration – colds, flus and other common illness, which can cause further issues and exasperate the problem further if not taken into full consideration.

 - Increased thirst

 - Dry mouth

 - Low volume urine/more yellowish than typical

 - Dry skin

 Severe dehydration can be more intense versions of the symptoms seen above, but also include:

 - Dizziness or lightheadedness to the point the person cannot stand or walk normally